dannysmith/dannyis-jekyll/_pages/about.md

 I’m Technology Director at **[RED Academy](https://redacademy.com/)**.

-I consult on remote working, eremote work, leadership, process and learning with my friends at **Better at Work**.
+I consult on remote working, leadership, process and learning with my friends at **Better at Work**.

 I'm slowly building **Foundry Academy**.